Kona, Hawaii on my 34th birthday

 As we headed back in Chris drove us to this really cool rock opening or bridge.
 Depending on how you look at it.

 A close up.
 We didn't drive back into it because there wasn't much space pass the opening.
 But still a great sight and photo opp.

 Just before my birthday I found CF Kona and signed up for a temporary membership with them.
-One of the things that instantly connected Zoe and I was the CrossFit (cf) related hat she was wearing on the boat.
-I asked her if she did it and where and her response was CF Kona.
+One of the things that instantly connected Zoe and I was the CrossFit (CF) related hat she was wearing on the boat.
+I asked her if she took CF classes and where, her response was CF Kona.
 Yeah!
 She also just happens to live a few house away from my cousins house, where I was staying.

 Zoe and I after another great workout!

 Soon we were carpooling and I was going to the same evening class as her.
-Basically this rad lady is an older version of me.
-As my days go on I realize this more and more!
+Basically this rad lady is me, when I grow up a little bit more.
+She’s my more mature version but still equiped with an adventurous soul.
+As my days went on I realized this more and more!
 It's kind of cool to see what I'm going to turn out like!